 “In a case of a claimed [actual] conflict of interest…in order to establish a violation of the sixth amendment the [petitioner] has a two-pronged task.
 He must establish (1) that counsel actively represented conflicting interests and (2) that an actual conflict of interest adversely affected his lawyer’s performance.” (internal quotation marks omitted) Santiago v.
 Commissioner, 87 Conn.
 App.
 568, 583, cert. denied, 273 Conn.
 930 (2005).
 “To demonstrate an actual conflict of interest, the petitioner must be able to point to specific instances in the record which suggest impairment or compromise of his interests for the benefit of another party…A mere theoretical division of loyalties is not enough.”
 (Internal quotation marks omitted) Id. at 584.
 “Once a petitioner has established that there is an actual conflict, he must show that a lapse of representation…resulted from the conflict.”
 (Internal quotation marks omitted) Id.

 When the defendant is denied knowledge of their attorney’s conflict of interest, structural error results because it is impossible to say how the proceedings were affected.
 See State v.
 Lopez, 271 Conn.
 724, 736-38 (2004).

 If you are involved in a habeas corpus case, you should consider contacting an attorney.
-An attorney can answer your questions, protect your rights, and help you determine the best way to proceed.
+An attorney can answer your questions about conflict of interests in Connecticut habeas corpus cases, protect your rights, and help you determine the best way to proceed.